-The Board of Directors met seven (7) times during our 2016 fiscal year.
-All members of the Board of Directors participated in at least 75% of all Board and applicable committee meetings in the last fiscal year.

-The Holding Company strongly encourages members of the Board of Directors to attend annual meetings of shareholders.
-All members of the Board of Directors attended the 2016 Annual Meeting of Shareholders held on April 20, 2016.
+The board of directors met six times during fiscal 2018.
+All members of the board of directors participated in at least 75% of all board and applicable committee meetings in the last fiscal year.
+The Company strongly encourages members of the board of directors to attend annual meetings of shareholders.
+All members of the board of directors attended last year's annual meeting held on April 24, 2018.